 So you may think that if you invest in a market-linked CD, you’ll make a huge return if the market goes way up.
 Think again.
 Most market-linked CDs have a cap on the return an investor can earn.
 There are two calculations that come into play here:

 - The first is the participation rate.
-That’s the percentage of an index’s return that will be used to determine the interest payment.
+This is the percentage of an index’s return that will be used to determine the interest payment.
 For example, if the participation rate is 75% and the S&P 500 goes up 10%, an investor ends up with 7.5%.

 - Secondly, there are often hard caps on the total amount an investor can receive.
 If the cap is 12% and the market goes up 20%, the investor gets a max of 12%, regardless of the supposed participation rate.

-Like most CDs, income on market-linked CDs is often considered interest–not dividends or capital gains (though this can vary, so always check the CD disclosure statement on reporting interest income).
-This means that the returns are taxed as regular income, just like income from your job.
+Like most CDs, income on market-linked CDs is often considered interest, not dividends or capital gains (though this can vary, so always check the CD disclosure statement on reporting interest income).
+This means the returns are taxed as regular income, just like income from your job.
 Usually, this income is taxed at a higher rate than qualified dividends or capital gains.

 Depending on your tax bracket, you could pay significantly more to the Internal Revenue Service.